Craphtr/Ecommerce-Customer-Acquisition-Cohort-Quality-Analysis-Bigquery/README.md

 ---

-## Overview

-This project investigates **customer acquisition effectiveness** and **cohort quality deterioration** for an ecommerce business using the Google Analytics 4 (GA4) public BigQuery dataset.

-Rather than relying on revenue (obfuscated in GA4 sample data), this analysis applies a **behavioral definition of customer value**, replicating how product analytics teams diagnose acquisition performance under **imperfect real-world data constraints**.

-**Objective:** Answer three acquisition-stage business questions:

-1. Which acquisition channels bring **high-value customers**?
-2. How do **customer characteristics evolve over time**?
-3. Why are **newer customer cohorts deteriorating** despite stable acquisition strategy?

----

-## Business Context
+# Problem Statement

-Ecommerce companies frequently observe:
+Ecommerce companies frequently face a common challenge:

-- Increasing customer acquisition volume
+- Customer acquisition volume is increasing
-- Stable marketing strategy
+- Marketing strategy remains stable
-- Declining customer quality
+- Customer quality is declining

 This creates a critical ambiguity:

 > Is acquisition failing, or are customers failing to **activate after acquisition**?

+This project investigates **customer acquisition effectiveness** and the **deterioration of cohort quality** using the Google Analytics 4 (GA4) public BigQuery dataset.

+Because revenue is obfuscated in the GA4 sample data, customer value is assessed using a **behavioral definition**, focusing on engagement and purchase patterns.

+**###Objective:** Investigate and address the common problem of **deteriorating cohort quality**, by understanding behavioral and engagement patterns that drive customer value post-acquisition.

+The analysis follows a **sequential diagnostic approach**:

+1. Evaluate acquisition channel quality
+2. Examine cohort behavior over time
+3. Diagnose lifecycle mechanisms driving deterioration

-This project demonstrates a structured analytical workflow to **isolate the true driver**.
+This workflow demonstrates how structured analytics can **isolate the true driver** of declining customer quality.
 ---

 ## Dataset